matlux/work-kit/blockchain/cosmos-sdk.md

 Question:
-just before I create the validator on the second node, I need to find a public key on the second node with this: matluxchaind tendermint show-validator
+just before I create the validator on the second node, I need to find a public key on the second node with this: minid tendermint show-validator

 What is exactly that public key?
 I thought the validator wasn't created yet...

 Answer:
-The public key obtained from running `matluxchaind tendermint show-validator` on the second node is the public key of the Tendermint consensus engine for that node.
+The public key obtained from running `minid tendermint show-validator` on the second node is the public key of the Tendermint consensus engine for that node.
 This key is generated when you initialize the node, and it is essential for associating the validator with the specific node that will participate in the consensus process.

 ### Understanding the Public Key